ASTex-ICube/semiproctex/PPTBF_Structures_Src/ReadMe.md

 ## [1] Interactive PPTBF Viewer

-The ***PtViewer.exe*** software enables to visualize and edit the PPTBF parameters at real-time.
+The ***PtViewer.exe*** software enables to visualize and edit the PPTBF parameters at real-time ((PPTBF is a model of stochastic procedural structures).

-=> Launch the script ***tool_launchViewer.bat*** at root directory
+Launch the script ***tool_launchViewer.bat*** at root directory.

-Scene objects:
+Info on displayed scene objects in the viewer:
-- a) PPTBF
+- a) PPTBF (model of stochastic procedural structures in grayscale)
-- b) visual structure is the thresholded version of the continuous PPTBF accrding to given threshold (use GUI widget "Binary Structure Map")
+- b) visual structure is the thresholded version of the continuous PPTBF according to given threshold (use GUI widget "Binary Structure Map")
 - c) 3D mesh onto which the PPTBF is mapped (PPTBF or thresholded version)

 ### NAVIGATION control in 3D view